dheerajshenoy/sonifycpp/README.md

             - *Wave visualizer for tone generator*.
 See realtime changes in frequency, amplitude and duration through plot of the tone being generated.
             - *Progress of tone being played*.

+        4. Audio Effects in the works
+            - *Reverb*.
+This works perfectly.
+More effects are to be added like phaser, wah-wah, compressor etc.

 - 29 July 2024